The Unbelievable Benefits of Red Cabbage

 If I had to pick one of the biggest health issues you should concern yourself with, I think I’d pick inflammation.

-There’s quite a bit of published research showing inflammation is responsible for health issues like Alzheimer’s disease, cancer, diabetes, arthritis, and many others.
+There’s quite a bit of published research showing inflammation is responsible for health issues like age-related memory loss, decreased immunity, blood sugar fluctuations, achy joints, and many others.

 And while eating red cabbage isn’t going to cure you of any of these conditions, knowing it contains anti-inflammatory compounds is enough reason to eat it as much as possible.